Upper Guadalupe River: A Plan to Reduce Bacteria

 Project Description

-The Upper Guadalupe River Authority will coordinate with personnel from the City of Kerrville, Kerr County, and the Texas Department of Transportation to install structures that deter birds on bridges, manage waterfowl along the river, and develop a "Homeowners Septic System Guide."
-The River Authority will also collect routine water samples to measure the impact of these measures on bacteria levels in the river.
+The Upper Guadalupe River Authority coordinated with personnel from the City of Kerrville, Kerr County, and the Texas Department of Transportation to install structures that deter birds on bridges, manage waterfowl along the river, and develop a "Homeowners Septic System Guide."
+The River Authority also collected routine water samples to measure the impact of these measures on bacteria levels in the river.

 For More Information